 InformAll is participating in a project on ‘Discovering and documenting England’s lost Jews’, exploring the fascinating history of the Sephardi Jews who started settling in England in the 17th century.
 The project is led by Pascal Theatre Company and funded through a grant from the Heritage Lottery Fund.

 The project runs from December 2018 to the middle of 2020.
-InformAll will help with its documentation and evaluation and will support the production of publicly-available outputs, not least online resources.
+InformAll is helping with documentation, research and evaluation, and will support the production of publicly-available outputs, not least online resources.

 Photo: Novo Cemetery, Mile End, London – © Pascal Theatre Company